 There’s a beautiful hanging bridge over the river at Brijeka in Bovec, the Great Soča gorge is equally as epic as it sounds and the view from the Dr. Julius Kugy monument in Trenta is a surefire winner for your Instagram.

-This route is actually part of another one of the great hiking trails in Slovenia which is not on our list – the Alpe Adria trail.
-The Alpe Adria Trial connects the regions of Carinthia and Friuli-Venezia Giulia.
+This route is actually part of another one of the great hiking trails in Slovenia which is not on our list – the Alpe Adria Trail.
+The Alpe Adria Trail connects the regions of Carinthia and Friuli-Venezia Giulia.
 It’s 750km and 43 stages long, running through Austria, Italy and Slovenia.
 If you’re looking for a real serious adventure, check out the full route.
 The Soča trail is perhaps the most beautiful segment of the Alpe Adria, though.

 5. The Koroška Mountain Trail